aama/webapp/README.md

 Cloning the aama/webapp repository, as per [aama.github.io](http://aama.github.io), will have downloaded both the source-code and a stand-alone jar file.
- The application can be run in the webapp directory either:
+ Presuming that the Fuseki server has been launched (cfs. above) the application can be run in the webapp directory either:

 1. From the downloaded sorce-code,  using [Leiningen](http://leiningen.org):

     Enter the following Leiningen command in a shell (terminal session) to launch the app in a local webserver:
-    ```clojure
+    ```
-    aama/webapp $ lein ring server
+    aama/webapp $ lein ring server-headless
     ```

     [Note that at present use of